What is IR35 (and what does it mean for you?)

 According to the new legislation, medium to large-sized private sector clients, along with all public sector authorities, will be held responsible for deciding if the IR35 rules apply to their workers.

-And in case of a worker providing services to small businesses in the private sector, the worker’s intermediary will be held responsible for deciding their employment status.
+And in the case of a worker providing services to small businesses in the private sector, the worker’s intermediary will be held responsible for deciding their employment status.

 Inside IR35 vs outside IR35